 Changing Priority in the Workflow Monitor

-The toolbar option “Change priority” was adapted to fully support the feature.
-It allows to change the priority of one or more selected workflow instances in state “not started” or “running”.
+The toolbar option “Change priority” allows changing the priority of one or more selected workflow instances in the state “not started” or “running”.

 Changing priority in Workflow Monitor